Spain Visa; Spanish Investment Visa; Visa to Live in Spain; Spain Visa UK; Spain Residency Visa; Permanent Residency Spain

 If you have a job offer, you can apply for an employee work permit, or “por cuenta ajena”.

 The “por cuenta ajena” is a one-year renewable work permit.
-Remember, you must be in your country of origin to apply for the work permit.
+Remember, you must be in your country of origin to apply for a work permit.
 As such, you must conditionally accept any offer.

 Self-employed work permit